okyntary/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons and CCAs.
-1. The system shows a list of persons and CCAs.
+1. The system shows a list of persons and CCAs (UC1).
 1. User requests to enrol a person into a CCA by specifying the IDs of the desired person and CCA.
 1. The system adds the person to the CCA.
 Use case ends.